 - Currency conversion—If you’re traveling to a country that uses a different currency than your country, it’s convenient to have an app do the conversion to know what you’re spending before you pay.

 - Language translation—Don’t speak the language where you’re visiting?
 No problem with an app that translates for you.
-It’s helpful to know some words and phrases, but sometimes you need a little more language at your disposal.
+Knowing some words and phrases is helpful, but sometimes you need a little more language at your disposal.
 An app can be your answer.

-- Figuring out activities—Apps guide you to places, and they can help you find fun things to do when you’re traveling.
+- Figuring out activities—Apps guide you to places and can help you find fun things to do when you’re traveling.
 Some offer recommendations and ratings from other travelers or locals.

-- Transportation—There are apps that tell you what your transportations options are, and can actually book it for you.
+- Transportation—Some apps tell you what your transportation options are and can actually book them for you.
 No need to hop into a cab and wonder what the cost will be when you can get the cost upfront.

 You May Also Like 15 of the Best Apps for Travel During a Trip

 Another is interacting with people.
-Though, when you go to other countries, they often won’t speak your language.
+However, they often won’t speak your language when you go to other countries.
 A language barrier can make it challenging to travel, particularly if you have a hard time getting your needs met by someone who understands you.

-It made for a great story and I still laugh about it.
-That was one of my first trips to Europe and now I have some better skills to figure out how to navigate a language barrier.
-This post has my best tips that I use.
+It made for a great story, and I still laugh about it.
+That was one of my first trips to Europe, and now I have some better skills to figure out how to navigate a language barrier.
+This post has the best tips that I use.

 You May Also Like 12 Ways to Overcome a Language Barrier

 Traveling well and making traveling easier takes a lot of time and experience.
-It’s something you work through, learning with each trip you take and fine-tuning your planning process.
+You work through it, learning with each trip you take and fine-tuning your planning process.